top of page

 Since people can receive it to their detriment, we want to give it only to those who can discern what it is.

-Many respond saying, “But Paul tells us to examine ourselves."
+Many respond, saying, “But Paul tells us to examine ourselves."
 This is true.
 A Christian examines himself by comparing what he hears in the church to what he believes in his heart.
-If there’s a difference, then you and the church are not in agreement.
+If there’s a difference, then you and the church disagree.
 Nevertheless, when St. Paul says, “Let a person examine himself,” remember that he’s not speaking to people he just met, strangers, or those visiting his congregation for the first time.
-He’s speaking to members of his congregation, Christians he already knows.
+He’s talking to members of his congregation, Christians he already knows.

 That leads to the second reason: 1 Corinthians 1:10 says,